Rock County Court Records

 Phone: (608) 743-2200

-The Clerk of Circuit Court’s office maintains files for all circuit court cases.
-Public access terminals are available in the courthouse for reviewing electronic records during business hours:
+The Clerk of Circuit Courts office keeps files for all circuit court cases.
+Public access terminals are available at the courthouse during regular business hours:

 • Monday–Friday: 8:00 AM – 5:00 PM